richkmeli/Richkware-Manager-Client/README.md

 ## Related Projects

-[Richkware](https://github.com/richkmeli/Richkware): Framework for building Windows malwares.
+[Richkware](https://github.com/richkmeli/Richkware): Framework for building Windows malware.

 [Richkware-Manager-Server](https://github.com/richkmeli/Richkware-Manager-Server): Service for management of hosts where is present a malware developped using **Richkware** framework.